cloudflare/workers-sdk/.changeset/angry-steaks-wait.md

 ---
-"wrangler": major
+"wrangler": minor
 ---

 feat: rename `--count` to `--limit` in wrangler insights

-This is a breaking change and was made to align with traditional naming conventions and improve clarity.
+BREAKING CHANGE: This PR renames `wrangler d1 insight`'s `--count` flag to `--limit` to improve clarity and conform to naming conventions.